 In October 2014 at the 3rd Global Pituitary Advocacy Meeting, the delegates decided to create a global organization named WAPO, The World Alliance of Pituitary Organizations.
 The first meeting of WAPO Steering Committee took place on October 19, 2014.

 In April 2016, the first WAPO Summit took place.
 It was fully organized by the Steering committee and sponsored by Novartis, Chiasma and StrongbridgeBio.
 It became the first formal meeting for WAPO incorporation.
-We have received very positive feedback from participants, sponsors and speakers.
 You can get more information on the Summit and its results in the report.

 At the Summit, the first Board of Directors was elected and, on May 30th 2016, the World Alliance of Pituitary Organizations was registered as an association in the Dutch Chamber of Commerce.